seung-lab/torchfields/README.md

 mirroring the `torch.Tensor` module, and all the functionality of the `torchfields` package can be conveniently accessed through that shortcut.
 This shortcut gets activated at the first import (using `import torchfields`).

-Note, however, that the `torchfields` package is neither endorsed by or maintained by the PyTorch developer community, and is instead a separate project maintained by researchers at Princeton University.
+Note, however, that the `torchfields` package is neither endorsed by nor maintained by the PyTorch developer community, and is instead a separate project maintained by researchers at Princeton University.